26 of the Best Museums In Budapest

 The Makovecz Center is located in the house that Imre Makovecz designed for his own family.
 Photo: Tas Tóbiás

-#23 - Imre Makovecz Center (location; 2 p.m. to 5 p.m., open on Monday, Wednesday, and Friday only; free admission): Apart from Hungarian-born Marcel Breuer, it's Imre Makovecz (1935-2011) whose name might ring a bell for architecture fans around the world.
-Makovecz's unique brand of organic architecture was inspired by nature and folk culture.
-His buildings are located mainly in the Hungarian countryside, but the Makovecz Center – inside the residential home he designed for his family – offers a peek into the life of a genius.
+#25 - Imre Makovecz Center (location; 2 p.m. to 5 p.m., open on Monday, Wednesday, and Friday only; free admission): Apart from Hungarian-born Marcel Breuer, it's Imre Makovecz (1935-2011) whose name might ring a bell for architecture fans around the world.
+Makovecz's extravagant organic architecture was inspired by nature and folk culture.
+His buildings are located mainly in the Hungarian countryside, but the Makovecz Center – inside the residential house he designed for his family – offers a peek into the life of a creative genius.
 Books are available also in English.

-#24 - Postal Stamp Museum (location; 10 a.m. to 6 p.m., closed on Monday; HUF 1,200 admission): This appealingly old-school museum just past the Grand Boulevard is a haunt of stamp collectors.
-Through the permanent exhibition's half-a-million stamps, which includes the first ever issued in Hungary, visitors can trace the country's eventful history (both Emperor Franz Joseph and Lenin make appearances).
+#26 - Postal Stamp Museum (location; 10 a.m. to 6 p.m., closed on Monday; HUF 1,200 admission): This appealingly old-school museum just past the Grand Boulevard is a haunt of stamp collectors.
+By simply browsing the exhibition's half-a-million stamps, which includes the first ever issued in Hungary, visitors can learn about the country's eventful history (both Habsburg emperors and Communist party leaders make appearances).
 There are also stamps from nearly every country around the globe.
-Part of the fun is navigating the pull-out metal-framed glass plates that have been holding this precious collection since the museum opened in 1938.
+Part of the fun is navigating the pull-out metal-framed glass plates that have been holding the collection since the museum opened in 1938.

 Paintings at the Czóbel Museum in Szentendre.
 Photo: Tas Tóbiás